3mdeb/verified-boot/verified_boot_main.md

 #### Immutable storage concept

 Immutable storage is a term related to "read-only" concept.
-It is a storage protocol that ensures stored data cannot be altered within a set of indefinite amount of time.
-The term comes from object-oriented programming, which defines immutable objects as object which state cannot be changed after it's created.
+It is a storage protocol that ensures stored data cannot be altered within a set or indefinite amount of time.
+The time aspect in this definition means, that while it is possible to create immutable storage for indefinite amount of time, it is hardly needed as such storages are often used for limited time.
+The term "immutable" comes from object-oriented programming, which defines immutable objects as object which state cannot be changed after it's created.
 Immutability can be implemented at various levels of storage stacks, based on both hardware and software solutions[^13].

 One of the immutability implementations is WORM (Write Once, Read Many) principle.
 On the other hand, a direct implementation of WORM are